Feyerabend/vm/vm4/README.md

 > ./py.sh
 ```

-As can be observed, Python is roughly 50 times slower than C.
+As (probably) can be observed, Python is roughly 50 times slower than C.

 #### Sample